ducalex/retro-go/README.md

 # Acknowledgements
-- The emulators code was originally from the "Triforce" fork the official Go-Play firmware.
+- The emulators code was originally from the "Triforce" fork of the official Go-Play firmware.
 - A few lines of code were taken from go-emu by pelle7, as well as the esthetics was copied.
+- [miniz](https://github.com/richgel999/miniz) For zipped ROM and zlib API
+- [luPng](https://github.com/jansol/LuPng) For basic PNG decoding